Asad-Pocket/RetailStore.Api/How to run my app.md

 Database: MS-Sql Server
 Api Testing: Swegger, Postmann

-# How I Run My Project
+# Every Steps Required To Run My Project
 1. First, i run my Api project "RetailStore.Api" in the Visual Studio 2019
+2. Then, i run my Client app "RetailStoreClientApp" in the Visual Studio Code by executing command "npm run dev" on terminal opened in project directory.
+3. Then, All set.. we can enjoy!!